The Peperomia puteolata, also known as parallel peperomia, is a visual treat that brings vibrancy to your indoor houseplant collection.

 If the stem cutting begins feeling mushy or slimy, immediately discard the cutting.
 This is a sign of rot, and if you transplant a cutting with rot, you risk spreading the infection to any other plant that comes in contact.
 If the cuttings have shown no sign of roots after five weeks, discard them and start over.

-It is possible to propagate this plant through leaf cuttings, but success rates may be much lower than a stem cutting.
+It is possible to propagate this plant through leaf cuttings, but success rates may be much lower than with stem cutting.
 The trade-off is that you are only cutting a leaf from the plant, not an entire stem.
 Always begin with a sharp, sterile cutting instrument when you are taking cuttings or pruning.

 To root a leaf cutting, cut the leaf at the stem, then remove about one-quarter inch from the bottom of the leaf.
-Place the cut in very fast draining potting soil, orchid bark, or pumice stones.
+Place the cut in very fast-draining potting soil, orchid bark, or pumice stones.
 Water regularly since there will be very little retention and keep the leaf covered to increase humidity.
 A warming mat can help encourage rooting from a leaf cutting.

 Another reason to avoid planting a parallel peperomia plant in a large pot is due to drainage.
 In nature, these plants often grow in places with little to no soil, forcing them to find what limited access they can to nutrients and water.
 In a large pot, the plant will exhaust itself growing roots, and the top of the soil will dry long before the lower reaches.